 Today, the Brookings Africa Growth Initiative (AGI) launches its annual Foresight Africa publication.

-Each Foresight Africa 2018 chapter includes an issue brief examining a major theme as well as viewpoint contributions from African and international policymakers, and other experts.
-Featured figures, tables, and other graphics further illustrate the region’s accomplishments and offer signs as to which priorities will matter most for the continent in 2018.
+Each Foresight Africa 2017 chapter not only includes an issue brief examining a major theme, but also features viewpoint contributions from African and international policymakers and shakers with solid experience on the ground.
+Featured figures, tables, and other graphics further illustrate how much the region has accomplished and offer signs as to which priorities matter most for the continent in 2017.

-Our goal is to initiate a global conversation on Africa that brings in perspectives from the region, the United States, and elsewhere.
-We hope you will engage with us by commenting on our Foresight Africa papers, blogs and graphics, and by sharing your thoughts on the top priorities this year.
-You can use #ForesightAfrica and follow the debate or send your thoughts to @BrookingsGlobal or @BSangafowaCoul to join the conversation on Twitter.
-You can also leave comments on our related blog posts.
+Our goal is to offer a primer for engaging in a global conversation on Africa that brings in perspectives from the region, the United States, and elsewhere.
+We hope you will engage with us in this conversation by commenting on our Foresight Africa papers, blogs and graphics, and by telling us what you think are the top priorities for Africa in 2017.
+You can use #ForesightAfrica and follow the debate or send your thoughts to @BrookingsGlobal or @ASYBrookings to join the conversation on Twitter.
+You can also leave us a comment on our related blog posts or on our Facebook page.

-We hope you can join us for our launch event on January 17 at 10:00am (E.S.T.). or tune in to the live webcast.
+We hope you can join us on January 12 for our launch event.

-We will follow up on our papers and post additional contributions from other experts on AGI’s Africa in Focus blog throughout the year.
+We will be following up on our papers and post additional contributions from other experts on the Africa in Focus blog, so we invite you to continue the dialogue throughout 2017.